Electrical Contractor Marketing: 2026 Guide

 What to do: Complete your Google Business Profile audit, set your primary category to "Electrician" (not "Contractor"), list all your services specifically, and start collecting reviews after every job.
 See the full ranking guide.

-2. Reviews — the trust lever unique to electrical
+2. Online reviews — the trust lever unique to electrical

 Research consistently shows homeowners read more reviews before hiring an electrician than before hiring any other home service contractor.
 The trust required to let an electrician work in your home — especially on panel work or whole-home rewiring — is higher than for a carpet cleaning or HVAC tune-up.